damgem/ci-signed-docker-images-test/README.md

 (You may need to accept the agreement terms of the cosign service)

+You can also sign with a tag instead the digest, but cosign will warn you that this could potentially lead to signing a different image than intended and that this functionality will be removed in a future release.

 #### Verify the signature

 Now you can see that a new artifact has been created in the registry.
 For me it is `damgem/signed-fortuneteller:sha256-7c86c7e762edd96a7c0aa3abfe5c34e2aaa3c4fc3ed73c2b2cdebece8dc95ee6.sig`.
 The `.sig` indicates that this contains the signature of the docker image with the digest `sha256-7c86c7e762edd96a7c0aa3abfe5c34e2aaa3c4fc3ed73c2b2cdebece8dc95ee6`, which is the container that we just built.